Sleep & Airway Dentistry in Woodstock, GA

 Airway-focused orthodontics

 Early guidance can create more room for the tongue and support nasal breathing.
-We discuss growth guidance devices and expansion options in collaboration with orthodontics.
+We discuss growth guidance devices and refer to a pediatric orthodontist when that is the right call.

 Habits and function

 We introduce myofunctional therapy when indicated.
-These are exercises for tongue posture, lip seal, and swallowing patterns that support healthy facial growth.
+These are exercises for tongue posture, lip seal, and swallowing patterns that support healthy airway function over time.

 Team approach

 We partner with ENT and allergy specialists when nasal airflow or inflammation needs attention.
-We involve nutrition guidance when helpful.
+Nutrition guidance is included when it helps.

 Frequently asked questions